Joalor64GH/alura/01-basics.md

 # Əlura Basics
 Əlura uses only soft sounds in the English IPA. <br>
+This basically means that harsh or sharp phonemes are completely avoided.

-And it comes with its own special writing system.
+It also comes with its own special writing system. <br>
+The letters are designed to flow smoothly like the language itself.

 ![](https://github.com/Joalor64GH/alura/blob/main/alura.png?raw=true)